What are my options for managing VWD?

 Heavy bleeding during menstruation or childbirth

-Are you familiar with the bleeding disorders community’s comprehensive care model?
+Are you familiar with the bleeding disorders community’s integrated care model?

 Based on your answers, these downloadable discussion guides might prove helpful on your next HCP visit.